 But American Airlines is unique in the fact that they have co-branded credit card relationships with both Citi and Barclays thanks to the merger of American and U.S. Airways a few years ago.
 For the time being, American has made the decision to continue the relationship with both banks.

 That means you've got another option.
 And few credit cards offer a better, more lucrative welcome offer bonus than the AAdvantage Aviator Red World Elite Mastercard.
 Just for opening the card and making a single purchase, you can earn 60,000 American Airlines AAdvantage miles.
 Plus, when you add an authorized user card and make a purchase on that card within the first 90 days, you'll earn an additional 15,000 miles.
 That's 75,000 miles from making just two purchases!

 These are some of the easiest miles you will ever earn.
 The card's $99 annual fee is not waived for the first year.

 Learn more and apply for the AAdvantage Aviator Red World Elite Mastercard (this is not an affiliate link)

-This is significant because you can earn the welcome offer bonus on each card, netting you 100,000 American Airlines miles after spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership and making just one purchase on the Barclays card (and paying the card's $99 annual fee).
+This is significant because you can earn the welcome offer bonus on each card, netting you 125,000 American Airlines miles after spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership and making just one purchase on the Barclays card (and paying the card's $99 annual fee).

 AAdvantage miles have some serious AAdvantages, pun intended.